What is an anal fistula?

 refer you to a specialist for colon and rectal diseases.
 The specialist will ask about

 your symptoms and your health history.
-During your physical exam, the doctor will
+During your physical exam, the provider will

 look for a fistula opening near your anal opening.
-He or she may press on the area
+They may press on the area to see

-to see if it is sore and if pus comes out.
-Sometimes, you will need to have a special
+if it's sore and if pus comes out.
+Sometimes, you'll need to have a special exam under

-exam under anesthesia so the doctor can get more information while not causing you
+anesthesia so the provider can get more information without causing you pain.
+Different

 Fistula probe.
 A long, thin probe is guided through the outer opening of the fistula.
 A special